 When machines race each other on a straight stretch of asphalt, no other word can define the experience better than exhilarating.
-But you won't find the word to define what happened at Istanbul Teknofest, because it was a true war between the machines.
+But you won't find a single word to define what happened at Istanbul Teknofest, because it was a true war between engineering marvels that left viewers speechless.

-It was the day where a supercar, a superbike, an F1 car, a private jet, and a fighter jet faced off against each other, in order to be crowned as the true king of speed!
+It was the day where three supercars, a superbike, an F1 car, a private jet, and a fighter jet faced off against each other, in order to determine the true king of speed.

-The race was organized as a part of the aviation, space and technology event called Teknofest, held at the new Istanbul International Airport.
-The vehicles included a Kawasaki H2R motorcycle, a Tesla P100DL, an Aston Martin New Vantage and a Lotus Evora GT 430.
+The race was organized as a part of Teknofest 2018, an aviation, space, and technology event held at the new Istanbul International Airport.
+The vehicles competing included a Kawasaki H2R motorcycle, a Tesla P100DL, an Aston Martin New Vantage, a Red Bull Racing Formula 1, and a Lotus Evora GT 430.

-For a brief moment, the formula one racer gained lead due it's lightweight body and sticky tires.
+For a brief moment, the Formula 1 racer gained the lead due to the car's lightweight body and gripping tires.
 But that soon changed when the Kawasaki H2R opened up the taps.

-The front tire slightly raised off the ground, marking the monstrosity of its four-cylinder supercharged engine.
-The superbike dominated the rest of the race, with the F1 car closely on its tail.
+The front tire raised slightly off the ground, marking the monstrosity of its four-cylinder supercharged engine.
+The superbike dominated the rest of the race, with the Formula 1 car closely on its tail.

-The F-16 Solo Turk shrugged off its slow start and secured the third position.
+The F-16 shrugged off its slow start and secured the third position.
 The Tesla came in fourth.